Tip for Cooking Fish – Soak in Milk

-Well if you put it in a bowl and add cold milk, cover it and let it sit in the fridge for about a half hour the smell goes away.
-Then just rinse it off, pat it dry and cook as you normally wood.
+Here is the tip for cooking fish.
+If you put the seafood in a bowl and add cold milk, cover it and let it sit in the fridge for about a half hour the smell goes away.
+Then just rinse it off, pat it dry and cook as you normally would.
 I have used this trick on haddock, cod, swordfish and shrimp.
-I have never tried it with salmon or anything else.
+Having never tried it with salmon or anything else I can’t attest to that.
+This cooking tip for fish is something that I never leave out and I find it especially helpful when it comes to frozen fish.
+It is a game changer!

 I don’t know why it works, but it does!